 Open TikTok, find the video, tap Share (arrow icon), then tap Copy Link.

-Step 2: Open Safari and Go to SnapReelDownload
+Step 2: Open Safari

-Step 3: Download and Save to Photos
+Step 4: Save to Photos

-Tap Download.
-When the download finishes, tap the arrow icon near Safari's address bar to open your downloads.
-Tap the video file, then tap the Share icon and select Save Video.
-It goes straight to your camera roll — clean, no watermark.
+Tap the download arrow (↓) near Safari's address bar.
+Tap the downloaded video to preview it.
+Tap the Share iconSave Video.
+It's now in your camera roll — clean, no watermark, no TikTok logo.

 Why Does TikTok's Save Button Add a Watermark?